Last Updated on March 20, 2023 by Dave Schoenbeck

 Three Servant Leadership Examples

-Hundreds of examples of leaders exemplify the bullet points of servant leadership that include Christian values; however, here are three to consider.
+Hundreds of examples of leaders exemplify the bullet points of servant leadership, including Christian values; however, here are three to consider.

 Servant Leader 1: Melissa Reiff, CEO of The Container Store